DHI/modelskill/README.md

 4. **Extract** ModelResults at observation positions
 5. Do plotting, statistics, reporting using a **Comparer**

-Read more about the [workflow in the documentation](https://dhi.github.io/fmskill/).
+Read more about the workflow in the [getting started guide](https://dhi.github.io/fmskill/getting_started.html).

 ## Example of use